 WORK WITH PAMELA

 Pamela Kwartler is a seasoned independent education consultant and professor of Writing and English.
 She is a Certified Educational Planner, a distinction earned by a small percentage of consultants in the field.
-Pamela completed over fifty hours of concentrated study and high performance on a four-plus hour written assessment of institutional knowledge and case studies evaluated by a board of top peers in the field.
+Pamela completed over fifty hours of concentrated study and high performance on a four-plus hour written assessment of institutional knowledge and case studies evaluated by a board of top peers.
 Before becoming an IEC, Pamela worked as a college professor, in college development, advertising, magazine and textbook editing, and supported students with ACT/SAT prep and in Humanities subjects and AP tests.
-Working closely with 9th through 12th grade students, in person and electronically, Pamela guides students on their high school pathway, including course selection, extracurricular and summer activities, and standardized tests.
+Working closely with students, in person and electronically, Pamela guides them on their high school pathway, including course selection, extracurricular and summer activities, and standardized tests.
 As students become rising seniors, Pamela minimizes stress by helping students complete tasks, manage a schedule, meet deadlines, and craft standout applications, communicating with parents throughout the process.

 The founder of Less College Stress Consulting, Pamela earned her Bachelor of Arts Degree in English Language and Literature and Master of Arts Degree in Writing/English from Seton Hall University.
 In addition to Educational Planning, she holds certifications in Mental Health First Aid, College Essay Writing, and CRLA (College Reading and Learning Association) Tutoring.
-Pamela is an active member of the Independent Education Consultants Association, the Higher Education Consultants Association, the National Association of College Admissions Counselors, and the NJ Association of College Admissions Counselors, attending conferences for continuing education and college tours, attending virtual college webinars and tours, and conferring daily with professional colleagues.
+Pamela is an active member of the Independent Education Consultants Association, the National Association of College Admissions Counselors, and the NJ Association of College Admissions Counselors, attending conferences for continuing education and college tours, engaging in virtual college webinars and tours, and conferring daily with professional colleagues.

 In addition to teaching Writing/Composition & Literature, Pamela refines her essay expertise by continually taking courses and classes with top essay writing professionals.
 In July 2020, Pamela wrote and co-led the breakout panel “Quantifying the Value of Essays in College Admissions” featuring admissions officers from Vanderbilt University, Gettysburg College, The University of Miami, Denison University, Marist College, The University of Richmond, and the University of Delaware at the 2020 IECA National Conference.
 She writes articles for IECA's industry publication and rates essays for the Stop the Hate Youth Essay Contest.
 She especially enjoys helping students find and express their unique college essay stories.